GrissomErick/Bamazon/README.md

 * Text holder here

 ## Getting Started
 Bamazon is a CLI, command line interface, application that uses Node.js and MySQL to store and retive user inputs and queries.
-To use the app you accomplish the following steps
+To use the app you must accomplish the following steps below:

 **Step 1 - Clone my repo using the command line below.**
 ```